dsilvestro/PyRate/tutorials/pyrate_tutorial_4.md

 * [Return to Index](https://github.com/dsilvestro/PyRate/tree/master/tutorials#pyrate-tutorials---index)
 ***

+# The multiple-clade diversity-dependent model (MCDD)
+The original MCDD model described [here](https://www.pnas.org/content/112/28/8684) is implemented in the program `PyRateMCDD.py` and requires a single input file (see also [example file](https://github.com/dsilvestro/PyRate/blob/master/example_files/Carnivores_MCDD.txt)), which is a tab-separated table with 4 columns (or more if you have multiple replicates) and one row per species:

+* The first column identifies the clade the species belongs to, starting from 0, 1, 2, etc.
+* The second column is a species identifier
+* The third and fourth columns are the times of origination and extinction of the species as inferred in a previous PyRate analysis (these can be generated using the `-ginput` command as shown [here](https://github.com/dsilvestro/PyRate/blob/master/tutorials/pyrate_tutorial_2.md#generate-input-file-for-pyratecontinuous))

+If you have multiple replicates of the initial PyRate analysis, these can be added to the MCDD input file (see example file).

+One the input file is ready, you can run an analysis using:

+`PyRateMCDD.py -d /example_files/Carnivores_MCDD.txt -n 10000000 -s 10000`

+where the flags `-n` and `-s` specify the number of MCMC iterations and the sampling frequency, respectively.
+By default, the program analyzes all clades at once.
+However, you can also analyze a single clade at time (i.e. the birth-death process of a specific clade with diversity dependencies from its own diversity and the diversity of all other clades) using the flag `-c`.
+For example

+`PyRateMCDD.py -d /example_files/Carnivores_MCDD.txt -n 10000000 -s 10000 -c 0`

+will estimates the diversity dependent effects from all clades affecting the speciation and extinction of the first clade.

+the MCDD model implements a Bayesian variable selection algorithm that can switch on and off the diversity dependent parameters depending on how important they are to explain rate variation using indicators that can take a value of 0 or 1.
+An alternative method that can be used to infer multiple-clade diversity dependence is implemented in the multivariate birth death model (MBD) described below and uses the horseshoe prior algorithm to perform variable selection.
+The performance of the two methods was compared in [this paper](http://www.evolutionary-ecology.com/abstracts/v18/3010.html), suggesting that the latter might be preferable.

 # The Multivariate Birth-Death model (MBD)

 The MBD model allow the estimation of speciation and extinction rates as a function of multiple time-continuous variables [(Lehtonen, Silvestro et al. 2017)](https://www.nature.com/articles/s41598-017-05263-7).
 The model assumes linear or exponential functions linking the temporal variation of birth-death rates with changes in one or more variables.